ajinsunny/single-degree-of-freedom-experiments-demonstrating-electromagnetic-formation-flying-for-small-satell/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 ## Authors

-* **Ajin Sunny** - *Initial work* - [Ajin Sunny]https://github.com/ajinsunny
+* **Ajin Sunny** - *Initial work* - [Ajin Sunny](https://github.com/ajinsunny)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [link to the contributors to be added for future] who participated in this project.

 ## License